 Visit the imposing Imambara at Hooghly.
 With verses from the Koran written on its walls, the Imambara is an opportunity to step back in time and relive a slice of Islamic history in Bengal.
 Downstream past the old Dutch settlement of Chinsura to Chandernagore, a French possession until 1950.
-Visit the 18th century church and Dupleix’s House, the erstwhile Governor-General of French India.
-Moor overnight in Kolkata.
+Visit the 18th century church and Dupleix's House, the erstwhile Governor-General of French India.
+Moor overnight near Kolkata.

 Transfer from the port in Kolkata to the Oberoi Grand by coach.